I may earn a commission from links in this post. Thank you!

 Five reasons to add lighting to a mirror

-One of the basic principles of makeup lighting is to avoid a single light source which casts deep shadows.
+One of the basic principles of vanity lighting is to avoid a single light source which casts deep shadows.
 The solution is to have multiple diffused small lights from all directions – hence ring lights, circle mirrors, Hollywood lighting etc. A cheap string of fairy lights can transform your blending and foundation results.

-What is the best stick on lighting for makeup?
+How to choose stick on lighting for makeup?

 How to attach LED light strips to a mirror